fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 ---
-title: Your First Chart in React using FusionCharts | FusionCharts
+title: Build Interactive Charts in ReactJS with FusionCharts (Step-by-Step Guide)
-description: This article outlines the steps to be executed for creating your first chart using the react-fusioncharts component.
+description: Want to create stunning and interactive charts in your ReactJS applications?
+Learn how to easily integrate FusionCharts with clear step-by-step instructions.
+Explore various chart types and get started visualizing your data today!
 heading: Create a Chart in React using FusionCharts
 author: sowmya
 ---

+## Introduction

-FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
+FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards.
 We have built a simple and lightweight React component that provides bindings for FusionCharts.
 The `react-fusioncharts` component allows you to easily add rich and interactive charts to any React project.

 On this page, you'll see how to install FusionCharts and render a chart using the `react-fusionCharts` component.

 ## Setting up a React project

-You need to have a react project setup before proceeding any further.
-If not, you can follow the below steps to initiate the project.

-Follow the steps given to initiate the project.
-One of the best ways to set up the development environment is using `create-react-app`.
+Before starting a React project, it's essential to create a setup that streamlines the whole project-making process.
+One of the best ways to set up the development environment for **charts in Reactjs** is by using create-react-app.
 Find more about it [here](https://create-react-app.dev/docs/getting-started).

+After understanding all about using the react app, the next step is to initiate the process.
+Here are the steps on how you can do it.

 Open the terminal, go ahead and enter: